dimafeng/dimafeng.github.io/_posts/web-app-context.markdown

 >
 >~[JAVA DOC](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/context/WebApplicationContext.html)

-The main idea of this context structure is adding extra scopes like: "application", "globalSession", "request", "session".
-The application in general should look like that:
+The main idea of this context structure is binding each bean from web context to the appropriate servlet context.
+Also, we got extra scopes like: "application", "globalSession", "request", "session"; which aren't available in **ApplicationContext**.

 <p>
 <img src="{{ site.url }}/assets/webappcontext.png" class="img-responsive">
 </p>

-My case could be covered by `XmlWebApplicationContext`.
+My case can be covered by `XmlWebApplicationContext`.
 I wrote it in this way:

 {% highlight java %}
 ServletHandler springServletHandler = new ServletHandler();